awsdocs/amazon-personalize-developer-guide/doc_source/security-iam.md

 **Service administrator** – If you're in charge of Amazon Personalize resources at your company, you probably have full access to Amazon Personalize\.
 It's your job to determine which Amazon Personalize features and resources your service users should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
 To learn more about how your company can use IAM with Amazon Personalize, see [How Amazon Personalize works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to Amazon Personalize\.
-To view example Amazon Personalize identity\-based policies that you can use in IAM, see [Amazon Personalize identity\-based policy examples](security_iam_id-based-policy-examples.md)\.
+To view example Amazon Personalize identity\-based policies that you can use in IAM, see [Identity\-based policy examples for Amazon Personalize](security_iam_id-based-policy-examples.md)\.

 ## Authenticating with identities<a name="security_iam_authentication"></a>